 You’ve heard of single origin and bean-to-bar, well how about origin-made bean-to-bar chocolate?
-Since the majority of the chocolates that we use are origin-made, we wanted to share more of that story with you.
+Since the majority of the chocolates that we use are origin-made and direct trade, we wanted to share more of that story with you.

 Dar recently returned from a trip to Ecuador with an origin-made chocolate direct trade company, where she visited a cacao plantation that supplies the company and is preserving their rare Arriba Nacional cacao trees, an heirloom varietal specific to Ecuador with a singular, complex and flavorful profile.
 The same company sources dairy for their milk and white chocolates from a community of Ecuadorian farmers in the Andes mountains, and their sugar from an organic sugarcane plantation where they make panela, unrefined sugar with a less sweet and deeper, more complex flavor than common refined.